MarkusG/setter/notes.md

 the hierarchy is in fact a tree structure, and we don't have to worry about shapes from different cards getting mixed together.
 I'm going to whip up a quick dummy image in GIMP to make sure.

+Now for shape recognition.
+Let's see if the perimeters of each shape are distinct enough to determine which is which.
+Oh yeah, it's histogram time again.

+Well, the perimeters are too similar between shapes to be useful, as are the areas.
+Onto other methods.

+It looks like polygon approximation of each shape could be promising.
+If we set the epsilon correctly, the number of points needed to approximate the contour could tell us what kind of shape it is.
+Histogram time again.

+It looks like an epsilon of 0.6% of the arc length gives us good enough data *for this test image*.
+I'll have to see later on how it behaves on a more varied data set.